 Early detection is important because survival for early stage colorectal cancer is much greater than that for later stage disease.
-Five-year survival for tumors found in the localized stage, when the cancer is still contained within the colon, is 91 percent among US whites and 84 percent among US blacks.
-In Georgia, about 36 percent of white men and women and about 30 percent of black men and women are diagnosed at a localized stage.
-If the cancer spreads to organs away from the colon or rectum (distant stage), five-year survival rate drops to about 10 percent for US white men and women.
+Five-year survival for tumors found in the localized stage, when the cancer is still contained within the colon, is 91 percent among US whites and 85 percent among US blacks.
+In Georgia, about 34 percent of white men and women and about 29 percent of black men and women are diagnosed at a localized stage.
+If the cancer spreads to organs away from the colon or rectum (distant stage), five-year survival rate drops to about 10 percent for US white men and women and 7 percent for US black men and women.